Darin755/browser-linux/README.md

  - it can take anywhere from 30-60 sec to boot depending on hardware

- - open the toolbox (the icon at the bottom) and press save now
+ - open the toolbox (the icon at the bottom) and press save now and/or enable autosave

 ## License